About Us at All Saints’ Church Staplehurst

-All Saints’ Church Staplehurst is situated at the south end of the village on the A229, a Roman road which forms the main high street.
-It dates from the early part of the last Millennium; indeed the south door has been dated to around 1050 and has some very fine early ironwork on it.
+All Saints’ Church Staplehurst holds a significant historical value, dating back to the early part of the last millennium.
+The church is situated at the south end of the village on the A229, which is a Roman road and forms the main high street of the village.
+The presence of early ironwork on the south door, dated to around 1050, adds to the church’s architectural and historical interest.

 Style of Worship